uhLeeshUh/meal-planner/README.md

 - Store and retrieve recipes
 - Generate shopping lists
 - RESTful API endpoints
-- SQLite database (can be configured for other databases)
+- Postgres database (can be configured for other databases)

 ## Setup